usegraffy/graffy/docs/README.md

 ![Example data model](example-model.png)

-Every Grue data model is a tree with a single root node, denoted by `/`.
+Every Graffy data model is a tree with a single root node, denoted by `/`.
 First-level children are typically nodes representing the main resources of our application, `/posts` and `/users`.

 ### Resources